vinitshahdeo/PortScanner/docs/NewDocumentation.md

 ## 💻 Introduction

-Build in **Software-Defined Networking** (SDN) technology which is being used for efficient and real-time defense against cyber attacks, Port Scanner is an application intended to test a server or host for open ports.
+Build in **Software-Defined Networking** (SDN) technology which is used for efficient and real-time defense against cyber attacks, Port Scanner is an application intended to test a server or host for open ports.

 This application can be utilized by managers to check security approaches of their systems and by assailants to recognize arrange administrations running on a host and adventure vulnerabilities.